xpack/web-jekyll/pages/intro.md

 - **source xPacks** are packages that install source files, generally libraries used by the project.
-- **binary xPacks** are packages that install binary files, generally tools used during the build process, like toolchains, builders, etc.
+- **binary xPacks** are packages that install standlone binary files, generally tools used during the build process, like toolchains, builders, etc; standalone means they are selfcontained and do not depend on other shared libraries or tools.

 ## Where does the name come from?